 His engaging and accessible style of writing on contemporary architecture, built environment and varied human activities brought him celebrity and acceptance by the masses with the 1972 BBC production of Reyner Banham Loves Los Angeles, where he takes the audience on a humorous car tour of L.A. while riding in a female-voiced, gas-guzzler known as Baede Kar, a tribute to Karl Baedeker, a nineteenth century German publisher of popular guidebooks for tourists.
 The tour travels to the Watts Towers, the Venice Canals, and at one point meets up with artist Ed Ruscha for a bite at a popular Sunset Strip drive-in.

 Like J.B.
 Jackson, Banham was equally transfixed with the everyday architectural vernacular as he was with more formally accepted forms of modernism.
 He was a connoisseur of high and low architectural design, pop culture, art history and technology, with his texts melding these themes seamlessly together.
 His writing combined personal narrative and witty observation along with more scholarly research in an accessible, entertaining and informative mix that continues to resonate with students and practitioners of architecture and civic planning today.

 Banham was first introduced to the Mojave Desert while speeding across it on Interstate 15, like so many travelers passing through this desert on their way to or from Las Vegas or Los Angeles.
 At some point the urge to pull over for a bathroom break or perhaps boredom drove him to stop and explore Rasor Ranch Road where forsaking the air-conditioned comfort of his vehicle he and his passenger decided to take a closer look at the surrounding landscape.
-The two ended up briefly exploring the area near the Mojave’s geographical center, Baker, which was for a time home to the world’s tallest thermometer at the now-defunct local eatery Bun Boy.
+The two ended up briefly exploring the area near the Mojave’s geographical center, Baker, California, which was for a time home to the world’s tallest thermometer at the now-defunct local eatery Bun Boy.